Victordtesla24/jyotish-shastra/user-docs/implementation-plan-UI.md

 - Validate UI feature functionality, visibility and integration using **browser console** and other techniques
 - User testing with target audience, functionality and requirements validation, UI Features working status & Back End integration as well as for cultural authenticity feedback

 *Remember: You are creating a digital bridge between ancient Vedic wisdom and modern technology.
-Every design decision should honor the sacred nature of Jyotish Shastra while providing an exceptional, accessible, and engaging user experience.
+Every design decision should honor the sacred nature of Jyotish Shastra while providing an exceptional, and engaging user experience.
 Focus on creating something that feels both timeless and cutting-edge, respectful yet innovative.*